Get the latest from TODAY

 "Fold those over," he said.
-"So you remove the spread and then hopefully you have clean sheets that come between you and that (top layer)."
+"So you remove the spread, and then hopefully you have clean sheets that come between you and that (top layer)."

-All that said, if you sleep better at night knowing that the only bodies that have touched your bed were blissfully free from those icky outside clothes — well, it can't hurt.
+All that said, if you sleep better at night knowing the only bodies that have touched your bed were blissfully free from those icky outside clothes — well, it can't hurt.